 Drain maintenance and construction is funded through the Town’s Department of Public Works budget and Town Meeting Warrant Articles.

-A Drain Layer License is required when any work is to be performed in connection with the Marblehead sewer system.
+A Drain Layer License, issued by the Marblehead Water and Sewer Commission, is required when any work is to be performed in connection with the Marblehead storm sewer system.
 All Drain Layer Licenses expire on December 31st, regardless of the date of issue.
 The following must be submitted with the Application for Drain Layer License:

 What is Stormwater?